neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 00 - Signup for Google Cloud/README.md

 ![](images/10-console.png)

-## Activate your Google Cloud account
+## Activate your Google Cloud Account
 Now that you have an account, you need to activate it.
 That will allow you to use the $300 free trial credits.
 Click "ACTIVATE" at the top of the console.

 ![](images/10-console.png)